gpoblon/rust-doc/rust.md

         }
     }
 }

-pub struct Button {
-    pub width: u32,
-    pub height: u32,
-    pub label: String,
-}

-impl Draw for Button {
-    fn draw(&self) {
-        // code to actually draw a button
-    }
-}
 ```
 `Vec<Box<dyn Draw>>>` stands-in for any type inside a Box that has to implement the `Draw` trait.
-Generic types would not work here bc only 1 type could be called (Buttons for example) whereas at runtime traits allow for multiple concrete types.
+Generic types would not work here bc only 1 type could be called (Buttons for example) whereas at runtime traits allow for multiple concrete types
 To add something to draw, simply declare a struct:
 ```
 use gui::{Draw, Screen, Button};